Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Introduction

-Third and finally, we apply our general result on tracking error bounds for contracting dynamics from Theorem~\ref{thm:bound_time_varying_eq} to each of the aforementioned optimization problems to provide tracking error estimates in time-varying convex optimization problems.
-The explicit estimates are provided in Propositions~\ref{prop:fwd-bwd-theta},~\ref{prop:pd-theta}, and~\ref{prop:pal-theta} and numerical implementations to validate the bounds are presented in Section~\ref{sec:sim}.
+Finally, we apply our general result on tracking error bounds for contracting dynamics from Theorems~\ref{thm:bound_time_varying_eq} and~\ref{thm:exact=tracking} to each of the aforementioned optimization problems to provide tracking error estimates in time-varying convex optimization problems.
+To validate our theory, we present numerical and hardware experiments.
+In Sections~\ref{sec:equality-ex} and~\ref{sec:inequality-ex} we showcase tracking error bounds for time-varying equality and inequality-constrained minimization problems, respectively.
+In Section~\ref{sec:CBF}, inspired by~\cite{ZM-FB-AGA:23r}, we present a modern application to online control barrier functions,~\cite{ADA-XX-JWG-PT:17}, where we show how we can leverage our tracking error results for contracting dynamics to ensure safety in a multi-robot collision avoidance scenario without needing to solve a quadratic program at every instance in time.